elmtree-askmo/cloudcannon-app/content/index.md

         description: >-
           "This app is exactly what I was looking for AND MORE!
 Everything is SO useful for studying."

+          Madi K, Sophomore
       - avatar: /student_avatar2.svg
+        description: |-
-        description: '"QuickTakes is super easy to use.
-It makes learning super intuitive!"'
+          "QuickTakes is super easy to use.
+It makes learning super intuitive!"
+          Robert R, Freshman
       - avatar: /student_avatar3.svg
         description: >-
           "This app is the best thing to have ever happened to me in my education!"

+          Lucas G, Senior
       - avatar: /student_avatar4.svg
         description: >-
           "QuickTakes is astoundingly useful, especially for people who struggle with ADHD!"

+          Jackie M, Junior
       - avatar: /student_avatar5.svg
+        description: |-
-        description: '"I truly believe that QuickTakes is revolutionary!"'
+          "I truly believe that QuickTakes is revolutionary!"
+          Lauren B, Sophomore
+      - avatar: /student_avatar.svg
+        description: >-
+          "As a professor I highly recommend giving this app a shot so you can focus on the lecture."

+          Charles, Professor
 ---